A Custom Counter with LED Lights Created for 3A Composites.

 Requirements were to make the top out of ALUCOBOND, their leading architectural ACM material for finishing the exteriors of building.

-The counter also need to have locking storage and RGB LED lighting in the top with the use of the ALUCOBOND name.
+The counter also needed to have locking storage and RGB LED lighting in the top with the use of the ALUCOBOND name.

 To show off the ACM material, we layered the top with 10 layers of 4mm ALUCOBOND to call attention to the material construction.
 The top layer was brushed aluminum ALUCOBOND.